PierreLorenzi/HyperCardPreview/README.md

 **HyperCardPreview signing**

 It seems that I can't have a developer ID without paying a fee to Apple.
-And I'm not ready to do it just yet.
+And I'm not ready to do it just for that little soft.

 ## Changes since version 1.0